cooperbaird/gdrive-linux/README.md

 6. Run script: `./gdrive.sh`.
 You'll get a notification each time a file is uploaded to Google Drive.

 ### (Optional) Copy some files/directories from Google Drive to your machine
-If there's any files/directories in your Google Drive that you want copied to `GDRIVE_DIR` on your machine, you'll have to explicitly run an `rclone copy`, since this script only copies creations and updates one way (from your machine to Google Drive).
+If there's any files/directories in your Google Drive that you want copied to `GDRIVE_DIR` on your machine, you'll have to explicitly run an `rclone copy`, since this script only copies changes one way (from your machine to Google Drive).

 https://rclone.org/commands/rclone_copy/